vedantroy/typecheck.macro/README.md

 *All comparisons are friendly in nature*

 # Installation
 If you are using [Gatsby](https://github.com/gatsbyjs/gatsby) or [Create React App](https://github.com/facebook/create-react-app), you can just install the macro.
-No other steps needed!
+No other steps needed! (*Most likely, I haven't tried it personally, so let me know what happens!*)

 Otherwise, you will need to switch over to compiling your Typescript with Babel.
 This isn't difficult since Babel has good Typescript support.
 See [the example](example/).